CtrlK

 Actionability

-Provides concrete, copy-paste ready bash commands for searching and fetching docs.
-The script reference lists all subcommands with their exact syntax and parameters, making usage unambiguous.
+Provides concrete, executable bash commands for searching and fetching docs.
+The subcommand reference with exact syntax (arguments, optional params) is copy-paste ready.
+The workflow steps are specific and tied to concrete actions.

 3 / 3